Henryk91/weather/README.md

 ### Folder Structure

-All the source code is inside **src** directory.
+All the source code is inside src directory.
 Inside src there are client and server directories.
-All the front-end code (react, css, js and any other assets) are in the client directory.
-Backend Node.js/Express code are in the server directory.
+All the front-end code (react, css, js) are in the client directory.
+Backend Node.js/Express is are in the server directory.

 All components are in their own folder (src/client/view/component) with the css file.
 For ease of testing all component css is linked into the main app.css file that is linked into the index.